Energy Storage State-of-Charge Market Model: Conclusion

 \section{Conclusion}

 In this paper, we propose a new wholesale market model for energy storage that allows energy storage to submit charge and discharge bid segments according to the storage SoC ranges.
-Combining this model with an optimal bid generation algorithm, we show that the SoC segment model improves storage utilization in markets from several perspectives.
-The SoC segment model is most effective in reducing real-time prices ($\sim 10\%$) and their volatilities ($\sim 30\%$) compared to the existing storage model, as the segment model provides finer granularity for storage to respond to different prices.
-Using SoC segment models can also further reduce total system cost by around 0.1\%, which is 5\% more compared to the current storage model.
-The impact of the SoC segment model on storage profit potential is mixed: When ignoring the influence of storage over market prices, the SoC-segment model provides 10\% to 50\% more profit to storage than the single-segment model, especially if the storage parameters are sensitive to SoC; yet when considering the influence of storage on price, the SoC-segment model reduces storage profits because it is more effective at reducing system price volatilities.
+Combining this model with an optimal bid generation algorithm, we show that the SoC segment market model improves storage utilization in markets from several perspectives.
+In the price-influencer case study, the SoC segment market model is most effective in reducing real-time prices ($\sim 10\%$) and their volatilities ($\sim 30\%$) compared to the existing storage model, as the segment model provides finer granularity for storage to respond to different prices.
+Using SoC segment market models can also further reduce total system cost by around 0.5\%, which is 5\% more compared to the current storage model.
+The impact of the SoC segment market model on storage profit potential is mixed: When ignoring the influence of storage over market prices, the SoC segment market model provides 10\% to 56\% more profit to storage than the 1-segment model, especially if the storage parameters are sensitive to SoC; yet when considering the influence of storage on price, the SoC segment market model reduces storage profits because it is more effective at reducing system price volatilities.